Skip to main content

 Our study will help education leaders develop demographic-specific STEM learning support.

-Results from our study will help districts and state education departments understand potentially critical periods in students’ STEM trajectories, how to address any interruption in schooling, and what types of interventions and supports work best for different types of students.
+Results from our study will help districts and state education departments understand potentially critical periods in students’ STEM trajectories, how to address any interruption in schooling, and what types of interventions and supports work best.

 Project Leads